 An alternative method is to ensure that once the safeguarding device is tripped it will latch and will require a deliberate manual action to reset.
 This method of safeguarding relies upon the location of the reset switch as well as safe work practices and procedures to prevent an unexpected start or restart of the guarded machine.
+The EZ-SCREEN LP Basic Safety Light Curtain provides a configurable Manual Start/Restart (Latch Output) function for these applications.

-WARNING: Use of the Banner device for Perimeter Guarding

-If a Banner device is installed in an application that results in a pass-through hazard (for example, perimeter guarding), either the Banner device System or the Machine Primary Control Elements (MPCEs) of the guarded machine must cause a Latched response following an interruption of the defined area.

-The reset of this Latched condition may only be achieved by actuating a reset switch that is separate from the normal means of machine cycle initiation.
+- · Use of the Banner device for Access or Perimeter Guarding - Failure to observe this warning could result in serious injury or death. - If a Banner device is installed in an application that results in a pass-through hazard (for example, perimeter guarding), either the Banner device or the Machine Primary Control Elements (MPCEs) of the guarded machine must cause a Latched response following an interruption of the defined - The reset of this Latched condition may only be achieved by actuating a reset switch that is separate from the normal means of machine cycle initiation.

-Lockout/Tagout procedures per ANSI Z244.1 may be required, or additional safeguarding, as described by ANSI B11.19 safety requirements or other appropriate standards, must be used if a passthrough hazard cannot be eliminated or reduced to an acceptable level of risk.
-Failure to observe this warning may result in serious bodily injury or death.
+- Perimeter quarding applications - Failure to observe this warning could result in serious injury or death. - Use lockout/tagout procedures per ANSI Z244.1, or use additional safeguarding as described by ANSI B11.19 safety requirements or other applicable standards if a passthrough hazard cannot be eliminated or reduced to an acceptable level of risk.

-3.4 Supplemental Safeguarding
+4.4 Supplemental Safeguarding

-As described in Calculating the Safety Distance (Minimum Distance) on page 10, the EZ-SCREEN LP must be properly positioned such that an individual cannot reach through the defined area and access the hazard point before the machine has stopped.
+As described in Calculating the Safety Distance (Minimum Distance) on page 13, properly position the EZ-SCREEN LP Basic such that an individual cannot reach through the defined area and access the hazard point before the machine has stopped.

 Additionally, the hazard cannot be accessible by reaching around, under, or over the defined area.
 To accomplish this, supplemental guarding (mechanical barriers, such as screens or bars), as described by ANSI B11.19 safety requirements or other appropriate standards, must be installed.
-Access will then be possible only through the defined area of the EZ-SCREEN LP System or through other safeguarding that prevents access to the hazard (see Figure 7 on page 13).
+Access will then be possible only through the defined area of the EZ-SCREEN LP Basic System or through other safeguarding that prevents access to the hazard (see Figure 5 on page 17).